- ORDER: Caprimulgiformes

 - A Black-chinned Hummingbird’s eggs are about the size of a coffee bean.
 The nest, made of plant down and spider and insect silk, expands as the babies grow.

-- The oldest known Black-chinned Hummingbird was a female, at least 11 years, 2 months, when it was recaptured and rereleased during banding operations in Texas.
+- The oldest known Black-chinned Hummingbird was a female, at least 11 years, 2 months, when it was recaptured and rereleased during banding operations in Texas in 2008.